abirismyname/actions-hackpod-template/README.md

 * Automated deployment
 * Detective and proactive guardrails

+## Goals
+**The most important thing we want folks to walk away is exposure to GitHub Actions and AWS.
+We want you to learn.**

+By the end of the hackpod, we want you to:
+1. Use branches and commit your code.
+If you've unfinished work, that's ok!
+The repos themselves will stay around after the hackpod.
+The AWS Credentials that you will receive will be valid for 72 hours.
+2. Document your progress in the [Program Equity Amplify Repo Issues](https://github.com/ProgramEquity/amplify/issues).
+3. Fill out the survey.

-## Find your team
+## Find your group

 The activities should be done as part of a team.
-The facilitator should have formed a team for you, if not, feel free to form your own team.
+The facilitator should have formed a group for you, if not, feel free to form your own group.

 We will provide each team with an **Event engine Team Hash**, you will use it to gain access to AWS account as part of this hackpod.